The benefits of using an infrared sauna will surprise you!

 Sounds too good to be true, right?
 The reality is that an infrared (IR) sauna session helps to produce these results and much more!
 Read on to learn more…

-What is the Difference between Infrared and Traditional Saunas?
+What is the difference between an Infrared Sauna and a Traditional Steam Sauna?

 The main differences between traditional saunas and infrared saunas are: